ThutoTime/ThutoQuiz-web/README.md

 ## Development server

-Before starting the application, first create a database in mongo named "quizzards"
+Before starting the application, first create a database in mongo named "ThutoQuizs"
 <br/>
 To start the Server :
 <br/>